Dr Alison Slater

 More recent research has considered the impact of materiality on memories of dress and ‘bequeathed identities’, which explores the objects that are left behind after death and what they say about the identity of their former owners.
 She is currently working as lead editor on a co-edited volume, Memories of Dress: Recollections of Material Identities for Bloomsbury Academic with her colleagues Dr Susan Atkin and Dr Elizabeth Kealy-Morris.

-Alison recently completed ‘Life on the Outskirts’, a research collaboration with Dr Robert Knifton (University of Leeds) and the Helen Storey Foundation (AHRC funded from March 2017 to October 2018).
+From 2017-2018, Alison was Co-I for the AHRC funded research project ‘Life on the Outskirts’, a collaboration with Dr Robert Knifton (University of Leeds) and the Helen Storey Foundation.
 As the custodian of Helen Storey’s work, the Foundation promotes practices and collaborations with some kind of societal impact.
 In most outputs, textiles are produced and/or used as a Trojan horse for broader messages.
-Life on the Outskirts uses the Helen Storey Foundation archive as a case study to consider creative archives as routes through creative processes and as inspiration for new creative practices.
+Life on the Outskirts used the Helen Storey Foundation archive as a case study to consider creative archives as routes through creative processes and as inspiration for new creative practices.
 For more information see: www.lifeontheoutskirts.org.

 In addition to her dress history research, Alison has previously worked with Textile Artist Lynn Setterington for research as part of her ‘Please Sign Here’ signature quilt exhibition at Touchstones, Rochdale (2013).
 She has also collaborated with Castlefield Gallery to research into ‘Artists in Greater Manchester’ (2014) and opportunities for artist development (‘Analysing Artists’ Continual Professional Development: Towards an integrated approach to talent development’, 2012).